comtravo/comtravo.github.io/_posts/2019-01-31-what-ive-learned-from-learning-how-to-learn.md

 If you have lots of chunks on that topic, it is easier to get the bigger picture.
 Gaining as many chunks as possible while thinking about its place on the big picture helps learning a lot.
 Also chunks can be knit together and create bigger chunks that once triggered you can accomplish a complex activity without using working memory.

-> Einstellung can be the source of the problem when you have a new idea, people often criticise and reject it without trying to understand what it actually is.
+> Einstellung can be a source of the problem when you have a new idea and people often criticise and reject it without trying to understand what it actually is, because it is a different approach than the current one that people are already comfortable with.

 **Interleaving** is practicing by different concepts, approaches and techniques all in one session.
 This helps you to be flexible and master the material.

-> This also effects Einstellung problem and helps you to look from other angles.
+> This may help to mitigate the Einstellung problem because you are not stuck into a specific view or angle.

 Brain storms and **collaborative thinking** can be a method of interleaving by scaling people.